rohanthomas/Supervised-Learning/README.md

 # Supervised-Learning-

-No libraries absolutely straight from the math!.
+Algorithms are written absolutely straight from the math, no libraries!.